 I took my mom to Auburn a few weeks ago to close her safe deposit box and bring the contents down to Sacramento closer to her house.
 We stood close in the tiny room the bank provides box holders to assess their box’s contents.
 The first thing mom did was open the small brown box that has the clamps from both of her C-sections in it — one from 1962 and one from 1965.
 She showed me her mother’s yellow diamond that will be mine and a delicate short string of pearls she wants to give Arielle (immediately I pictured them around Ari’s neck as she walks down the aisle and felt a sense of calm that mom would be with her eldest granddaughter in those pearls).
 Mom then gave me a stick pin with a peridot and diamond after I told her that peridot is my birthstone.
 Stick pins are reminiscent of another time and place, and I love that she handed me that memory on that day.

-Mom puts a lot of energy into momentos and treasures, so much more than my generation or my kid’s generation.
+Mom puts a lot of energy into mementos and treasures, so much more than my generation or my kid’s generation.
 Items have less meaning now; they’re disposable and don’t last.
 Instead, we collect treasured experiences and photos.

 What this is really about is not so much my mom’s treasures as the observation that it is an odd feeling to mourn your mom before she’s dead.
 Recently, I learned this is called anticipatory grief.
 I have it, and so does my brother.

 My mom has been preparing to leave for a long time.
 She’s planning to leave herself behind in each treasure, in the journals she’s been writing and sharing.
 My mom will leave a lot behind.
 Some days I wrangle with what it will be like to be with her treasures and without her.
-I struggle with the mom I’ve known and will lovingly remember and the momentos she’ll leave behind that will tell the story of who she really was.
+I struggle with the mom I’ve known and will lovingly remember and the mementos she’ll leave behind that will tell the story of who she really was.